Ash-Eileen/uplifting-lifts/README.md

 Two different modes have been created.
 The basic version is designed to be quicker to test a full set of instructions and see which floors the elevator goes to, which it stops at and where passengers disembark.
 This only takes user input for the initial set of instructions and at the floors where passengers enter.
 The interactive mode takes user input at each floor and can be used to test more complex use cases and how adding instructions during the running of the app impact the steps taken.

 By default the interactive mode will run, however, using command line arguments it is simple to acces the basic mode.
-More information on how to execute these commands is available in [blah](link).
+More information on how to execute these commands is available in [how to run](#how-to-run).

 Please note that in both of these modes no error handling has been implemented at this stage so it is important to ensure instructions are entered correctly. **Please note: both of these modes assume that for the ground floor the user will input 1.**